LSEG-API-Samples/Example.RDP.DotNETCore.SymbologyConversion/README.md

 }
 ```

-NSWagStudio also generate Symbology class which is a Data Model for Symbology response data.
+NSWagStudio also generates Symbology class which is a Data Model for Symbology response data.
 The GetConvertAsync and PostConvertAsync will return Symbology object to the application.
-It has to use Newtonsoft JSON library to deserialize the JSON response message to Symbology object.
+It has to use the Newtonsoft JSON library to deserialize the JSON response message to Symbology object.

 The application has to parse the data object and the headers from the Symbology object.
 We need to change the Data Property to use dynamic type to support various type including a null value.

 ```csharp
  public class Symbology